Presentation Tips

 Common Outlining Mistakes to Avoid

-• Making the outline too detailed: If it's 15 pages long, it's not an outline anymore.
+• Making the outline too detailed: If it runs 15 pages, it stopped being an outline.

-• Organizing by what you know instead of what they need: Think about your audience's journey, not yours.
+• Organizing by what you know instead of what they need: Focus on your audience's path through the material.

 • Including everything you know: Choose what matters most.